Skip to content

 • 95% of AI agent token cost came from hidden areas (system prompt, subagents), making it untrackable — Built a cost analyzer that decomposes session transcripts into 8 categories instead of simple session/model aggregation, which could not trace hidden costs — added residual tracking to consolidate multi-machine, multi-tool usage into a single profile, Made 95% hidden cost visible by category; found and fixed a multi-instance usage-aggregation bug

-• Codex Browser and node_repl runtime trust boundaries and fallback order were unclear, making browser automation unstable across sessions — Documented node_repl MCP trust boundaries and environment-native Browser/Codex/Chrome fallback order, then reflected Chrome plugin activation in the launcher generator, Registered node_repl across kh/gp/gd harnesses and established browser runtime trust-boundary plus fallback policy
+• Browser and REPL runtime trust boundaries and fallback order were unclear, making automation unstable across sessions — Documented runtime trust boundaries and environment-native Browser/Chrome fallback order, then reflected Chrome plugin activation paths in the launcher generator, Registered runtimes across kh/gp/gd harnesses and standardized browser runtime trust boundaries and fallback order

 Tech Rationale